qemu/qemu/docs/bitmaps.md

 * A dirty bitmap's name is unique to the node, but bitmaps attached to different nodes can share the same name.

+* Dirty bitmaps created for internal use by QEMU may be anonymous and have no name, but any user-created bitmaps may not be.
+There can be any number of anonymous bitmaps per node.

+* The name of a user-created bitmap must not be empty ("").

 ## Bitmap Modes

 * A Bitmap can be "frozen," which means that it is currently in-use by a backup operation and cannot be deleted, renamed, written to, reset, etc.

+* The normal operating mode for a bitmap is "active."

 ## Basic QMP Usage